 10) GAMEPAD & JOYSTICK & STEERING WHEEL

 Toys for the gamers.
-While the keyboard and mouse do provide good enough controls, some seasoned gamers still prefer to use specialized gaming controllers.
+While the keyboard and mouse do provide good enough controls, some gamers still prefer to use specialized game controllers.

 Next, let us move on to the output devices.
 The computer is capable of processing a lot of digital data quickly, but sadly, poor humans are not able to directly understand electrical signals.
 So, output devices are used to convert those electronic signals into human-understandable forms.

 Speakers convert electronic signals into sounds that are audible to humans.

 12) HEADPHONES & EARPHONES